 Some of the merits of BRAT diet for treating upset stomach and diarrhoea include:

-The foods permitted in the diet makes the stools firmer.
+The foods permitted in the diet make the stools firmer.
 As they are considered binding foods and are low-fibre, bland and starchy.
-These foods allow to replenish nutrients body needs and has lost due to vomiting and diarrhoea.
+These foods allow to replenish nutrients the body needs and have lost due to vomiting and diarrhoea.

 They don't irritate the tummy, thus following a BRAT diet after episodes of diarrhoea and vomiting may help the body ease back into the normal eating pattern.